-All my text-based applications live in a single large GNU Screen session, to which I attach from wherever I'm working.
-Screen's ability to have multiple terminals of different shapes attached to the same session is really useful; I've typically got a few dozen terminals attached to my session.
+All my text-based applications live in a single large tmux session, to which I attach from wherever I'm working.
+The ability to have multiple terminals of different shapes attached to the same session is really useful; I've typically got a few dozen terminals attached to my session.
+(I used to do the same with GNU Screen, but tmux is much more reliable, although it has a clunkier interface.)

 Shell